OblitAnonymous/AutoZabbix/README.md

 # 4.)
 How to use the project:
 * Change the __ZABBIX SERVER URL__ within the code to your own Zabbix Server URL.
 * Change the __ZABBIX ZERVER USER__ & __ZABBIX USER PASSWORD__ to the username and password you created earlier for the Zabbix API user.
+* Run the specified script and watch the magic happen.

 # 5.)
 Credits
 * Zabbix API Documentation: [https://www.zabbix.com/documentation/current/en/manual/api]